gonzaq94/pb-Motion-Magnification/README.md

  - python 2.7
  - numpy
- - [perceptual](https://github.com/andreydung/Steerable-filter) (Complex steerable pyramid, install with: sudo pip install perceptual)
+ - [perceptual](https://github.com/andreydung/Steerable-filter) (Complex steerable pyramid.
+If you install it with pip you will find and old version that doesn't work.
+Use the version of this repository or download from the previous github link)

 ### Demo